OmarioHassan/Advanced-Time-Table-For-Angular/README.md

-Time Table Plugin With Popups For Details
+Time Table Plugin With Popups For Details <br>
 Enjoy ^_^